eProsima/Integration-Service-Deprecated/README.md

 *Integration Services* will load the *Bridge Libraries* that will apply the transform function of the *Transformation Library* to the data received in its subscriber and write the result with its publisher, for each bridge.

-The **config.xml** file must be addapted to each protocol. **RSManager** will parse the correspond node tree depending each protocol, defined in the *Bridge Libraries*, that knows how to setup each node with the information provided by the xml node.
+The **config.xml** file must be adapted to each protocol. **RSManager** will parse the correspond node tree depending each protocol, defined in the *Bridge Libraries*, that knows how to setup each node with the information provided by the xml node.

 #### Configuration options in **config.xml**